ichzann/WGAST_w--Prediction/README.md

 </div>

 WGAST consistently produces more physically coherent and realistic LST outputs.
 It better captures fine spatial details, preserves thermal gradients, and reconstructs high-resolution daily 10 m LST outputs that even surpass the quality of the 30 m Landsat 8 reference, all from only coarse 1 km Terra MODIS input.

+## Authors

+WGAST has been developed by Sofiane Bouaziz, Adel Hafiane, Raphaël Canals and Rachid Nedjai.

+You can contact us by opening a new issue in the repository.

+## How to cite?
+In case you are using WGAST for your research, please consider citing our work: